tamjeedanees/task_manager/README.md

 - Added new functionality for counting days remaining according to the deadline.
 - Created the necessary views like kanban, form and list view for the existing module.
 - Created a new menu item for the exisiting module.
+- Added necessary tags for the exisiting module.

 ### 3. Testing
 - Run all the unit test cases for the CRUD operations.